ndim/arm-newlib-gcc-toolchain-builder/README.md

 ### The bootstrap stage

-very simple. just build a "light edition" toolchain (without any libc) to cross compile working arm-libc. configuration should be noncritical. if you already have a working arm toolchain you can skip this step.
+very simple. just build a "light edition" toolchain (without any libc) in order to cross compile a working arm-libc. configuration should be noncritical. if you already have a working arm toolchain you can skip this step.